Kirby Smart: 2024 season

 In May 2024, Smart and Georgia agreed to a ten-year contract extension worth $130 million, once again making him the highest-paid coach in college football history.
 Smart earned his 100th career win as head coach in a 30–15 victory against #1 Texas.
 Georgia finished with a 10–2 regular season record to qualify for the SEC Championship Game.
 In a rematch against Texas, he led the Bulldogs to a conference title with a 22–19 overtime win, clinching the #2-seed and a first-round bye for the College Football Playoff.
 In the Sugar Bowl against Notre Dame, Georgia lost 23–10.

+2025 season

+Georgia was ranked fifth in the preseason AP Poll going into the 2025 season.
+Smart led the Bulldogs to a 3–0 start, including an overtime 44–41 victory over Tennessee where they overcame a 21–7 deficit.
+In the following game against Alabama, the Bulldogs lost 24–21.
+Georgia won all of their remaining regular season games, including a 43–35 win over #5 Ole Miss and a 35–10 win over #10 Texas.
+Georgia qualified for the SEC Championship, where they avenged their regular season loss to Alabama 28–7.
+Georgia earned the 3-seed for the College Football Playoff and a first-round bye.
+In a rematch against Ole Miss in the Sugar Bowl, Smart and the Bulldogs season ended with a 39–34 loss in the quarterfinals.

 Personal life

 The Smart family poses for reporters ahead of the 2023 CFP title game.

 Smart is married to Mary "Beth" Elizabeth Lycett, who played basketball for the University of Georgia.
 The couple have three children.

 Smart's father, Sonny Smart, died on January 4, 2025.